LI-Hao-SJTU/SplitCIF/README.md

 ## Notes:

-[2] originally coined it simply as "split covariance intersection".
-In [1], the term "filter" is added to form an analogy of the Split CIF to the well-known Kalman filter.
-Although the Split CIF is called "filter", its application is not limited to temporal recursive estimation; the Split CIF can be used as a pure data fusion method besides its filtering sense, just as the Kalman filter can also be treated as a data fusion method.
+The Split CIF is coined originally as "split covariance intersection" in [2]. __In [1], the term "filter" is added to form an analogy of the Split CIF to the well-known Kalman filter__.
+Although the Split CIF is called "filter", its application is not limited to temporal recursive estimation; __the Split CIF can be used as a pure data fusion method besides its filtering sense__, just as the Kalman filter can also be treated as a data fusion method.

 For each estimate __X__ in the split form, the "i" covariance part __Pi__ represents the degree of __X__ being independent, whereas the "d" part __Pd__ represents its degree of being potentially correlated with other estimates.